sheymanidze/light-it-up/README.md

 # Description

  Light it up is Halloween themed game application.
 User (as a light in the game) can collect points by trying to reach moving pumpkins.
-Every pumpkin brings one point.
-However, if the user touches the ghost, the gave will be over.
+Every pumpkin is equivalent to one point.
+However, if the user touches the ghost, the game will be over.

 # Specifics

   When the user opens the game:
    * Home page:
     * Logo designed specifically for the game using photoshop
-    * Warning for the user, that specify main rule of the game.
+    * Warning for the user, that specifies the main rule of the game.
 “Don’t let the ghost to get you”
     * Image of the ghost
     * Start button:
         After pressing “Let’s start” button user will be relocated directly to the Game page, where the game will automatically start